 Loading, please wait...

-On average, homeowners spend between $2,500 and $6,000 to install a wall mural.
-Most homeowners spend around $4,000 for hand painting a 200 sq. ft. hand-painted indoor mural with a medium level of detail and sealant, including sketching fee and wall preparation.
-On the low end, you can have a hand-painted 100 sq. ft. mural sketch and finished painting with minimal detail for around $2,000.
-On the higher end, you can enjoy thorough sketching, wall preparation, and a high detail spray-painted 400 sq. ft. mural with sealant for $15,000.
+On average, homeowners spend between $4,000 and $6,000 to install a wall mural.
+Most homeowners spend around $4,800 for hand painting a 200 sq.ft. hand-painted indoor piece with a medium level of detail and sealant, including sketching fee and wall preparation.
+On the low end, you can have a hand-painted 100 sq.ft. artwork and finished painting with minimal detail and two colors for around $2,000.
+On the higher end, you can have a 400 sq.ft. highly-detailed ceiling wall mural with sketching fees, wall preparation, and a sealant for $26,000.

 |Wall Mural Painting Cost|

-The best type of paint to use for a basic mural is acrylic.
+Murals cost between $3 and $100 for materials depending on the medium used.
+The best type of paint to use for a basic work is acrylic.
 An artist can use latex paint for the underpainting base layer, as this paint is cheaper.
 An eggshell finish is the best choice as satin and semi-gloss would be too shiny and flat paint cannot be scrubbed.
-For outdoor murals, or those on stone or brick, a high quality acrylic, mixed with an acrylic polymer is the best bet.
+For outdoor pieces, or those on stone or brick, a high-quality acrylic, mixed with an acrylic polymer is the best bet.
 Spray paint may also be used.
-A clear coat or graffiti seal may be needed on some murals.
-The price for applying a clear coat or seal is about $2 per sq.ft.
-Faux finishes are usually created by mixing a glaze with paint to create the desired look.
-A glaze will cost about $14 per pint.
-It is also important to use high quality paints that will not fade quickly.
+Some materials require sealing, which is typically incorporated in the cost.
+If it is not, it costs about $2 per sq.ft. to seal your artwork.
+You may also want to pick a decorative finish to complete the design of the wall artwork.
+Faux finishes are decorative paints created by mixing a glaze with paint to create the desired look.
+This costs between $2 and $20 per sq.ft., depending on the technique used.
+It is also important to use high-quality paints that will not fade quickly.
+Below is a table with the most common types of paints used for artworks and how much you can expect to spend for each of them.

 The average cost is $5 to $15 per 4 oz. bottle.
 Airbrush painting uses a stream of compressed air to push the paint out and onto the surface smoothly.
 The airbrush spray gun can be used with different size nozzles for small details and large-scale murals.
 Airbrush is popular because it allows artists to focus on fine details and create realistic artworks.
 With a light and airy feel, airbrushing is great for subtle shading and shadow illusions.
 It absorbs well into the wall but is still light enough for more painting.
 Acrylic paints work best for airbrush painting.
 Keep in mind that airbrush paints are sold in much smaller quantities than other wall paints.